 But after all this time has passed, I can say this for sure – my divorce has been the most crippling and the most liberating incident at the same time and if it wouldn’t have happened I would never have built the life that I so value today.

 A couple of months ago, I was rudely brought face to face with the memory of life and events from my past which ended up in sending me into a complete downward spiral, that eventually I was left with no choice but to seek help in order to confront the past and accept it for what it is.
-That being said, I have moved forward, forged new and happy memories, discovered that friends who stand by you in pain are worth a million who just join you on a Friday night, learnt to love again, pieced some of those broken wishes back together and seen a lot of them come true, worn my scars with pride and as Ab once said – written one hellofa comeback story.
+That being said, I have moved forward, forged new and happy memories, discovered that friends who stand by you in pain are worth a million who just join you on a Friday night, learnt to love again, pieced some of those broken wishes back together and seen a lot of them come true, lived to see and experience so much of the world, seen myself become somebody, worn my scars with pride and as Ab once said – written one hellofa comeback story.

-But I am only human and I do miss that pretty house on the golf course sometimes 😦 and could definitely could use drink right now.
+But I am only human and I do miss that pretty house on the golf course sometimes and I could definitely use drink or two right about now.
 Ufffff!!!!